rjqocampo/tic-tac-toe/readme.md

 * The game is played on a 3x3 grid
 * Two players take turns to mark their symbols (X and O) on empty grids
 * The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins
-* If all cells are filled and no player has won, the game ends in a draw
+* If all grids are filled and no player has won, the game ends in a draw

+### Features

+*User Interface*
+The game has an easy-to-understand layout that displays the current state of the board and inform who's the current active player.
+Additionally, the current score is tracked, allowing players to keep track of their victories.

+*Play against AI or Player*
+You can choose to play against a local player or try going against an AI.

+*Mobile Responsive*
+The game is responsive across various screen sizes: from desktop, tablets, or mobile.

 ### How-to

-1. Choose your mark and then click the start game button to begin.
+1. Choose your mark.

-2. The game displays the current state of the board and inform who's the current player.
-The scores are also displayed on the lower side of screen.
+2. Choose which game mode to play: VS AI or VS PLAYER.

 3. Click the empty grid where you want to place your mark.